roryp/reliable-web-app-pattern-java-workshop/Part2-RWA-Overview/README.md

-# Reliable Web App Pattern - .NET Overview
+# Reliable Web App Pattern - Java Overview

 The reliable web app pattern is a set of principles that helps developers successfully migrate web applications to the cloud.
 It provides implementation guidance built on the Azure Well-Architected Framework.
 The pattern focuses on the minimal changes you need to make to ensure the success of your web app in the cloud.